ryderheit/OpenFlights-Graph-Project-CS225/notes/project_development.md

 Warshall's Algorithm because we were storing over 59 million airports (around 7,700 squard for the 2D vector), but we switched to just hold the indexes of the airport is our airports_ vector.
 Next week, we hope to improve those two algorithms and build the betweennes centrality algorithm.

+### Week of December 3rd:
+This week was another important one in the development of our project, as it felt like the beginning of the end of our project.
+This week we had 2 major developments, Betweeness Centrality and Better Command Line Arguments.
+The construction of the Betweeness Centrality means that we have built all three of our major algorithms, and optimizations and cleaning up the code, we are technically done.
+We are planning to parrelellize our Floyd Warshall's Algorithm to severely speed it up as a bit of extra flair to our project.
+The other thing we developed this week was we added more Command Line Arguments that allow us to filter our graph to only include airports from a certain country, or region, and more.
+We need next week to flesh out our testing suite and to improve commenting in the next week of work.